Getting started with Tehama Administration

 - Log in to the Tehama Web UI.

-- Click on the ROOMS tab.
+- Click on the ENCLAVES tab.

 - Click on the SECRETS sidebar item.

-You will see a list of secret types, (Cassandra, Generic, MongoDB, etc) - Click the type of secret you wish to add.
+You will see a list of secret types, (Cassandra, Generic, MongoDB, etc.) - Click the type of secret you wish to add.

 The secret view is organized by:- asset (secret, e.g. Database credentials)